mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 This is the meaning of eternal time.

 When you do zazen, there is eternal space, which is called all sentient beings.
-Simultaneously you can touch your skin, muscle; audience, composer, and past, present, future – this is touching the key of the piano.
+Simultaneously you can touch your skin, muscle.
+The audience, composer, and past, present, future – this is touching the keys of the piano.

 According to the time process, we don’t understand [it that way].
-But even according to the time process, for instance ... according to dance, human life is analyzed exactly ... moment by moment.
+But even according to the time process, for instance [...] according to dance, human life is analyzed exactly [...] moment by moment.
 So in one moment, countless beings exist.
-That is the most important attitude we should take toward human life – because that moment is really the wonderful community ferryboat, a great gift.
-You don’t believe in that way, but it is the most important attitude we should take forward.
+That is the most important attitude we should take toward human life – because that moment is really the wonderful community ferryboat, a great [gift].
+You don’t believe in that way, but it is the most important attitude we should take for [ourselves].

-That’s why, day by day, in the practice, the gassho, and doing zazen, the chanting, these things are very important.
+That’s why, day by day in the practice, the gassho, and doing zazen, the chanting, these things are very important.
 The gassho and zazen and chanting are all seamless monuments, they must be seamless monuments.
 At that time zazen is handed down from generation to generation as religious culture.

-But don’t misunderstand.
-The religious culture of zazen is not only to sit zazen, but you have to light the candle of zazen.
-Do you understand “to light”?
-Light means you have to be *alive*, you have to *make* it alive.
+But don’t [misunderstand].
+Religious culture [as] zazen is not only to accept zazen, but you have to *light the candle* of zazen.
+Do you understand *to light*?
+To light means you have to be *alive*, you have to *make* it alive.
 You have to *animate* zazen in your life.
 That is a culture, human culture.

-#### 1:04:14

 > – Hsueh Tou added the comment, “The sea is calm, the rivers are clear.”

-That is really spiritual security, so-called spiritual security.
+That is so-called spiritual security.
 If you do this – anyway, on the basis of human existence there is always spiritual security, which is going on constantly, carried on and on, consciously or unconsciously.

 But that is not always calm.
 It’s really alive.